veekaybee/veekaybee.github.io/_posts/2018-07-02-macbook-pro-review.md

 On the outside, the Pro is noticeably lighter, which makes sense because it weighs 1.8 kg, versus a whopping 2.04 kg for my 2015 model.
 It's a laptop that seems easy to pick up and take quickly into meetings, or to take to work in coffeeshops, which is a huge plus right off the bat.

 However, the number of ports and the USB-C connections was an enormous disappointment.
 Immediately, all of my previous Mac iPhone chargers were rendered obsolete.
 I got that it was in favor of a better standard across all carriers, but this was a huge inconvenience.
 I couldn't even use the mouse I had been using minutes ago.
 I was also sad to see the backlit Apple logo, an iconic part of the MacBook Pro line for as long as I've been using them, gone.
-It did absolutely nothing to my user experience, but it did do something to my psyche to see

 ## Touch Bar